 The Flemish Government aims to make its fiscal policy greener.
-In this study for the Department LNE, TML considers the effects in terms of environment, economy and social distribution of an introduction of road pricing for passenger cars (possibly extending to greening existing fiscal motoring taxes), combined with a lowering of labour or income tax.
+In this study for the Department LNE, TML considered the effects in terms of environment, economy and social distribution of an introduction of road pricing for passenger cars (possibly extending to greening existing fiscal motoring taxes), combined with a lowering of labour or income tax.
 All options considered are revenue neutral.

-We will use a four step approach:
+We used a four step approach:

 Vlaamse Overheid: Departement Leefmilieu, Natuur en Energie

 Tim Breemersch, Eef Delhaye, Christophe Heyndrickx, Rodric Frederix